 The Basics of the Child Custody Process

 Custody arrangements are often subject to family court orders and decisions.
-However, this is not always.
-Even when the split is amicable, hiring a child custody lawyer can help.
-Navigate the troubled waters of your custody battle.
+However, this is not always the case.
+Even when the split is amicable, hiring a child custody lawyer can help navigate the troubled waters of your custody battle.
 Many parents are able to come together to find a solution that works well for the child without needing to involve the court system.

 Working with a custody lawyer as a mediator can help to advise you on the best type of custody arrangement that would work for the unique requirements and needs of your child.
-If your case makes it to court, hiring an experienced child custody lawyer can help you better understand your rights as a parent and avoid costly mistakes.
+Hire an experienced child custody lawyer to help you better understand your rights as a parent and avoid costly mistakes.

 Work With an Experienced Child Custody Lawyer